vladNCV/GCPForFun/README.md

 Test project to be build and containerized automatically by google cloud container registry.

+GCPFunction can be deployed using "serverless deploy" but it requires a GCP IAM key file with the appropriate permissions in ".gcloud/keyfile.json".

+GCPFunction uses:
+- Node.js
+- Typescript
+- TsLint
+- Serverless framework for deployment

 Using:
   - Java 9 (openjdk)
   - Project Lombok